-There is no shortage of swim gear for the chlorinated athlete who wants to crush it in the water.
-It’s not uncommon to see mesh bags filled to the brim with paddles, fins, pull buoys, snorkels and all the rest at the end of the lane line.
+It’s not uncommon to see the equipment bags for swimmers filled to the brim with paddles, fins, pull buoys, snorkels, and all the rest at the end of the lane line.

-You slip your feet (or wrists) through the opening of what are essentially nets, and battle against the added drag and resistance in the water to get stronger and faster.
+You slip your feet (or wrists) through the opening of what are essentially nets and battle against the added drag and resistance in the water to get stronger and faster.

 Here are some of the things that DragSox can help you with: